- Doctors & Departments

 Most adults have enough perspective to know that such images don't necessarily reflect reality.
 Kids, on the other hand, don't have that insight yet.
 This leaves them far more susceptible to emotions such as associating gunfights with heroism, or social media "likes" with self-esteem.
 Basically, children have to be taught that what they see on a screen isn't the same as real life.

-To decide if your child is ready to hit some media milestones, Dr. Solomon recommends a few key considerations:
+To decide if your child is ready to hit some media milestones, Dr. Sass recommends a few key considerations:

 What the media represents as real life — whether it's attitudes, ideas or depictions of sexual relationships — isn't always what everyone wants or enjoys.
 Especially in their teen years, kids start experimenting with their own attitudes and values.
 Media can offer an opportunity to talk with your child about yours.